A BRIEF HISTORY OF MONASTERIES

 In the 13th century the friars were formed.
 (The word friar is derived from the French word for brother frere).
 Like monks, they took vows of poverty and obedience yet unlike monks they did not withdraw from the world.
 Instead, they went out to preach and to help the poor.
 There were four main orders of friars Augustinians, Franciscans (called grey friars because of their grey costumes), Dominicans or black friars, and Carmelites or white friars.

 In the Middle Ages monks and nuns gave food to the poor.
 They also ran the only hospitals where they tried to help the sick as best they could.
-They also provided hospitality for pilgrims and other travellers (although as time went by there were an increasing number of inns where you could pay to stay the night).
-In a medieval monastery there was an almonry where food or money was given to the poor, the refectory where the monks ate, the dormitory, infirmary and the cloisters where the monks could take exercise.
+They also provided hospitality for pilgrims and other travelers (although as time went by there were an increasing number of inns where you could pay to stay the night).
+In a medieval monastery, there was an almonry where food or money was given to the poor, the refectory where the monks ate, the dormitory, infirmary and the cloisters where the monks could take exercise.
 An almoner looked after the poor, an infirmarian looked after the sick and a hospitaller looked after visitors.

 In England the first monastery was founded by Augustine at Canterbury in 598.
 Many more monasteries followed.
 However, the English monasteries were devastated by the Viking raids of the 9th century.
 Yet Alfred the Great revived them.

 In the Middle Ages monasteries held vast estates but in the 16th century Henry VIII dissolved them.
 In 1536 he dissolved monasteries with incomes of less than 200 pounds a year.
 The larger monasteries were dissolved in 1539-1540.
 Monasteries did not return to England until the late 18th century.

 Through the centuries the monks and nuns did a great deal of good work.
 Most importantly after the collapse of the Roman Empire, the monasteries preserved learning.
 They collected books and copied them.
 Monasteries also provided schools.